Bennettsville Power Station is an abandoned coal power plant in New York, in operation between 1948 and 2000.

 In 1998, 6 AES purchased six power plants in New York, including Bennettsville, from NGE Generation for $953 million.
 3 Specifically, Bennettsville was sold for $7.15 million.
 10

 After residents complained of increased emissions, 6 AES announced that Bennettsville would be placed on cold standby on August 18, 2000.
-10 The company blamed the emissions on a switch to high-sulfur coal, which led to emission discharges violated federal opacity standards.
+10 The company blamed the emissions on a switch to high-sulfur coal, which led to emission discharges that violated federal opacity standards.
 AES evaluated plans in 2005 to install new pollution controls at the facility but instead began removal of the generators and turbines and sealed the intake and discharge canals.1

 The New York Power Authority, as part of its Advanced Clean Coal Power Plant Initiative, requested proposals for clean-coal power plants in 2006.
 12 AES submitted plans for a 500 MW coal and biomass plant on the site of the Bennettsville facility with a targeted opening by 2013.
 AES’s proposal for the Bennettsville site was not selected for further consideration.
 13